zzz-accounting/vulnerable-api/README.md

 This repository contains an example Python API that is vulnerable to several different web API attacks.

 Some change to the develop branch...
+And now I'm adding to it on the feature branch!

 ## Installation